 1. "If the Devil Danced (In Empty Pockets)"

-Diffie's first number one on the country charts from back in 1991 of his debut album A Thousand Winding Roads remains his best song.
-His loose, fun sense of humor pairs almost perfectly with a mix of Southern honky tonk and swinging Texas county music.
+Diffie's first number one on Billboard's country charts (a single off debut album A Thousand Winding Roads) remains his best song.
+His loose, fun sense of humor pairs almost perfectly with a mix of Southern honky-tonk and swinging Texas county music.
 For another song that follows that winning formula, consult honorable mention track "New Way (To Light Up an Old Flame)."

 This post was originally published on May 11, 2018.